VivianGoshashy/Partial-Differential-Equations-Analytical-and-Numerical-Methods-/README.md

 # Partial-Differential-Equations-Analytical-and-Numerical-Methods-
 Here, I will solve solutions involving ordinary differential equations, Boundary value problems in Statics, Heat flow and Diffusion, and Waves using python and show visualizations.
+Questions that I will solve are found in the texbook "Partial Differential Equations, " Analytical and Numerical Methods"".
+It is a second edition book written by Mark S. Gockenbach.
+This is a course where we focus on PDE's.